 - Angels are often played as this, if not unambiguously female, Bishōnen or Pretty Boy, though in the original texts they are always referred to as male, possibly just for convenience sake because there is no clear reason why they would even have a gender anyway.

-- The Chaos gods Slaanesh and Tzeentch in Warhammer and Warhammer 40,000, unlike two major Chaos gods (Khorne and Nurgle, both identified as male).
-Slaanesh is referred to (among its many names) as both "She Who Thirsts" and "the Prince of Excess", and is frequently depicted as either intersexed or completely genderless, depending on what has the highest chance of turning the viewer into a Nightmare Fetishist.
-Tzeentch is so utterly incomprehensible it might as well be fifty genders at the same time — hell, the bastard's normally a cloud of colors.
-Though unlike Slaanesh, most of the time Tzeentch is called a "he" just to keep things simple (not that he's ever simple).
+- The Chaos god Slaanesh in Warhammer and Warhammer 40,000 is referred to (among its many names) as both "She Who Thirsts" and "the Prince of Excess", and is frequently depicted as either intersexed or completely genderless, depending on what has the highest chance of turning the viewer into a Nightmare Fetishist.
+Slaanesh is explicitly all genders and no genders at the same time, as it is the Anthropomorphic Personification of desire, and thus is the most desirable to whomever views it.

 - Vampire: The Requiem features the Galloi, a Nosferatu bloodline that decides to trade in "the crawling creepies" for "beauty beyond compare."
 It doesn't quite work out as planned; they become beautiful and utterly androgynous, but they're so beautiful that they can't possibly be anything natural, and thus still unnerve people.
 On top of that, a lot of them worship Cybele, and prefer to do so the old-fashioned way.